-The Bundle hooks provide a basic mechanism to hide bundles from each other.
+The Bundle hooks provide a basic mechanism to hide bundles from each other as well as control bundle collisions.
 The Bundle Event Hook allows a Handler to hide Bundle Events from bundles, the Bundle Find Hook allows a Handler to alter the result of framework methods that return bundles.
+The Collision Hook is used for providing a policy when bundles collide.
+A collision takes place when there is an attempt to install or update a bundle and the situation arises that there are two bundles with the same bundle symbolic name and version.